Barbados: Education

 The Barbados literacy rate is ranked close to 100%.
 The mainstream public education system of Barbados is fashioned after the British model.
 The government of Barbados spends 6.7% of its GDP on education (2008).

 All young people in the country must attend school until age 16.
 Barbados has over 70 primary schools and over 20 secondary schools throughout the island.
 There are a number of private schools, including those offering Montessori and International Baccalaureate education.
 Student enrolment at these schools represents less than 5% of the total enrolment of the public schools.

 Certificate-, diploma- and degree-level education in the country is provided by the Barbados Community College, the Samuel Jackman Prescod Institute of Technology, Codrington College, and the Cave Hill campus and Open Campus of the University of the West Indies.
 Barbados is also home to several overseas medical schools, such as Ross University School of Medicine and the American University of Integrative Sciences, School of Medicine.

-Educational testing

-Barbados Secondary School Entrance Examination: Children who are 11 years old on 1 September in the year of the examination are required to write the examination as a means of allocation to secondary school.

-Caribbean Secondary Education Certificate (CSEC) examinations are usually taken by students after five years of secondary school and mark the end of standard secondary education.
-The CSEC examinations are equivalent to the Ordinary Level (O-Levels) examinations and are targeted toward students 16 and older.

-Caribbean Advanced Proficiency Examinations (CAPE) are taken by students who have completed their secondary education and wish to continue their studies.
-Students who sit for the CAPE usually possess CSEC or an equivalent certification.
-The CAPE is equivalent to the British Advanced Levels (A-Levels), voluntary qualifications that are intended for university entrance.